-Take a look at this EXCLUSIVE RESEARCH to learn what’s happening in children’s ministry today and how you can be more effective in your ministry!
+Take a look at this exclusive research to learn what’s happening in today’s children’s ministry and how you can be more effective in your ministry!

-Nearly 300 children’s ministry leaders from across the United States answered a number of questions on important aspects of ministry to elementary children.
-Through the course of the survey, a needed shift in how people minister to the children, their families, and the communities around them became apparent.
+Nearly 300 children’s ministry leaders from across the country answered questions on important aspects of ministry to elementary children.
+Throughout the survey, a needed shift in how people minister to children, families, and communities around them became apparent.
 Take a look at what’s going on in children’s ministry today.

-Churches without written plans for spiritual growth can’t institute change—they can’t invite volunteers, staff members, and other departments to intentionally participate in the spiritual development of the next generation without having a plan or vision for where they’re headed.
-We don’t know how much a lack of focused strategy for spiritual development plays into the long-term trend of children leaving the church later in life, but it’s clear there’s a significant impact in the short term.
+Churches without written plans for spiritual growth can’t institute change.
+They can’t invite anyone to participate in the spiritual development of the next generation without a vision for where they’re headed.
+We don’t know how lacking a focused strategy plays into the trend of children leaving the church later in life.
+It’s clear, however, that there’s a significant impact in the short term.

 The majority of churches who report they’re growing (57.5 percent) said they have a spiritual development plan.
-Nearly the exact opposite was true for churches that report they’re declining: 58.8 percent reveal they don’t have a plan for the spiritual development of children.
+The opposite was true for churches that report they’re declining: 58.8 percent reveal they don’t have a plan for the spiritual development of children.

 Interestingly, 100 percent of those surveyed agree on some level that the children who go through their ministry leave with a strong theological and biblical foundation.
-But without a plan and some method of measurement, it’s hard to determine if this assertion is in fact true.
+But without a plan and method of measurement, it’s hard to determine if this assertion is true.

 Surprisingly, only a little more than half (58.3 percent) have a formal training process for volunteers.
 But almost all (94.7 percent) run background checks on volunteers serving in the ministry.
 This bodes well for parents, as it shows that people take children’s safety seriously.

 Most people (68.8 percent) report volunteer team morale as moderate.
-This feeling doesn’t vary significantly when accounting for growth, training, total numbers, or how many volunteers report directly to the children’s ministry leader.
+This feeling doesn’t vary significantly when accounting for growth, training, numbers, or how many volunteers report directly to the leader.
 This is a red flag for any church relying on volunteers.
-“Moderate” morale on a volunteer team can be among the first warning signs that team members are just as likely to leave as they are to stay.
+“Moderate” morale on a team can be the first warning that team members are as likely to leave as stay.

-Training a volunteer well for a role and then taking regular, ongoing steps to ensure that personunderstands his or her value ensures the volunteer feels love and appreciation.
-If children’s ministry leaders spend a portion of their time investing in developing high volunteer morale, they can look forward to seeing their volunteer ranks multiply rather than shrink.
+Training volunteers well and taking ongoing steps to ensure that people understands their value ensures volunteer appreciation.
+If leaders spend some time investing in developing volunteer morale, they can look forward to seeing their volunteer numbers grow.

 Declining attendance is a growing trend.
 A 2014 Pew study found that Americans, in general, are becoming less religious and attending services less frequently than previous generations.
 A Barna study echoes this trend, showing younger generations believe attending a church is “not very important.”
 It’s of great concern that the largest generation in history values church attendance less and less.
 Current attendance patterns of twice per month make it difficult, if not impossible, to establish a solid foundation by which children can grow in their faith.
 So how are leaders responding to this trend?